Britain orders 10,000 ventilators from F1, aerospace consortium

 The company is also working with governments and manufacturing teams around the world.

-“It is inspiring to work with the very best UK Technology and Engineering companies with a spirit of grit and determination to deliver these life saving devices to our incredible health service,” Chief Executive Andrew Reynolds Smith.
+“It is inspiring to work with the very best UK Technology and Engineering companies with a spirit of grit and determination to deliver these life saving devices to our incredible health service,” Chief Executive Andrew Reynolds Smith said.

 The consortium is also building another ventilator from existing producer Penlon.